microsoft/code-with-engineering-playbook/observability/microservices.md

 When the microservice B received the incoming http request, checks the content of these two headers.
 Reads the content of the trace-id header and sets as his own parent-Id (as shown in the green rectangle inside's B).
 Also, create a new trace-id to signal that is a new scope for the telemetry.
 During the execution of the microservice B, it also calls microservice C and it's the same situation.
 As part of the request include the two headers and propagate trace-id and parent-id as well.

-Finally, the microservice C, reads the value for the incoming trace-id and sets as his own parent-id, but also create a new trace-id that will use to send telemetry about his own operations.
+Finally, microservice C, reads the value for the incoming trace-id and sets as his own parent-id, but also creates a new trace-id that will use to send telemetry about his own operations.

 ## Summary